Homeowner with dogs - dog attack liability

 When should you file a claim?

 The short answer is right away.
-Some homeowner’s policies have time limits on claim reporting.
-If you miss your claim window, you not only run the risk of an issue getting worse but also of not getting it covered by your insurance provider.
-Always read your policy and know the procedures to file a claim.
-It’ll save you money.
+Some homeowner's policies have time limits on claim reporting.
+If you miss your claim window, you don't only run the risk of an issue getting worse but also not getting it covered by your insurance provider.

 Install ceiling fans in most rooms.